junder-git/aoe2_setup_guide_backup/README.md

 After market setup, remaining (saracen-pole) feudal food bank to market interaction now equates to:::
 (100-food:76-gold)
-Player ones primary focus is now on keeping fair market price at 4:3 for food:gold in market every buy made by ally...
+Player ones primary focus is now on keeping fair market price at 4:3 for food:gold for every buy made by ally...

 Note, in the case of a support to (sell food) -> (send gold) ::: (100-food:76-gold)->(76-gold:54-gold).
 The 100 food from (saracens-pole) yields 54 gold for player (saracens) in what is now TROOP ONLY gold, no re-buy food with.